-Since there are so many types of monitors available, you need to consider which will be best you based on how you will use it, your workspace, and the specs you require.
+Since there are so many types of monitors available, you need to consider which will be best for you based on how you will use it, your workspace, and the specs you require.

 For tasks like sending emails, checking social media, browsing the web and paying bills online, you won’t need a high-performance monitor with lots of extra features.
 Monitors ranging from 21” to 27” are the best value for basic use.

 Monitors for multipurpose use provide the display quality and performance you need for everyday activities like streaming videos and movies, sharing photos and slideshows, creating spreadsheets and video conferencing.
 An LED or IPS monitor with full HD resolution is ideal.

 Photographers, graphic designers, video production artists and multimedia professionals need a monitor specifically designed for content creation.
 This means a larger screen with QHD resolution or above to ensure more screen space and the better display of images.
 You can't go wrong with an IPS panel, with its accurate colours, crystal-clear display and wide viewing angles.

 If you regularly edit video files, look for a monitor with a response time of 5ms or less to reduce motion blur and ghosting.
 This is when a faint trail is left on the screen from previous images.
 Also, consider if you’ll need an adjustable stand or dual-display mount to make viewing easier and more ergonomic.

 Gamers need a special gaming monitor that can keep up with the speed and processing requirements of computer games.
 We recommend a monitor with full HD resolution, a response time of 5 milliseconds or faster (the smaller the number the better the response rate) and should range from 25 to 27 inches with a high refresh rate.
 If you enjoy multiplayer games, add a second monitor to your gaming monitor setup to simultaneously view each character's screen.